spikegrobstein/mcwrapper/README.markdown

     ./mcwrapper config serverpath

 The above will output the path to the `minecraft_server.jar` file that it will wrap.
 All config commands can be run whether `mcwrapper` is running a server or not.
 A bug currently exists where if `mcwrapper` cannot locate the minecraft_server.jar, no commands will work.

+### Convenience Scripts

+`mcwrapper` comes with a set of convenience scripts for the commandline-impared user.
+These scripts can be run by double-clicking them in OSX or Linux and will execute the specified command.
+The scripts should not be moved outside of that directory or they will not work.

 ## Configuration